jdansev/Space-Deck-BabylonJS/README.md

 Go to http://localhost:8080

-### Note
+### Requirements
-* May take a while to load the textures and assets.
+* A fast GPU since BabylonJS uses WebGL
-* Because BabylonJS uses WebGL, a decent GPU is recommended.
+* Some patience while loading the textures and assets which could take a few minutes